 “Ajoke, it is not what you think?”

 As Ajoke looked at his bowed head, she remembered how she had fallen in love with Kokumo nineteen years ago.
-Both of them had attended the same secondary school in the Ayobo village.
-The village, a suburb in the Alimosho local government area of Lagos state, Nigeria; had mostly low-income earners as residents.
+Both of them had attended the same secondary school in Ayobo, a village in the Alimosho local government area of Lagos state, Nigeria.
+The village which had now grown into a suburb had mostly low-income earners as residents.
 Ajoke’s parents had struggled to send her to school as they barely had enough to eat with seven children.
 Her mother had given birth to Adisa, two sets of twin boys and another boy before having her.
 Her father tapped palm-wine for a living while her mother processed garri.
 The little they made from the sales of palm wine and garri was used to feed the large family.

-As much as her father valued education, he had told all his children that the best he could do for them was to ensure they got educated up to the secondary level.
+As much as her father valued education, he had told all his children that the best he could do was to educate them up to the secondary level.
 After that, he encouraged each one of them to go learn a trade.
-Her elder brothers had all learnt one trade or the other but Ajoke being the last child and only girl, had been confined to helping her mother’s business so it could thrive.
+Her elder brothers had all learnt one trade or the other, but Ajoke being the last child and only girl, had been confined to helping her mother at her garri business so it could thrive.

-Kokumo was named an Abiku child.
-His parents said he always died at childbirth and returned to torment his mother again, and again.
-To stop the scourge of death, the sixth child was marked before burying, a normal tradition in South-west Yoruba.
-Even though, Kokumo did not return with the mark (as it was believed would happen), he was still named Kokumo – meaning; will not die again.
-After his birth, his mother decided to give child bearing a wide berth.
+Kokumo was an Abiku.
+His parents said he always died at birth and returned to torment his mother again, and again.
+To stop the scourge of death, the sixth child was marked before burying, a normal tradition among the Yoruba.
+Even though, Kokumo did not return with the mark (as it was believed would happen), he was still named Kokumo, – meaning will not die again.
+After his birth, his mother decided to give childbearing a wide berth.
 Kokumo’s father was a peasant farmer while his mother sold seasonal fruits which were planted and harvested by her husband.

 Kokumo and Ajoke attended the same secondary school but only became acquainted with each other in their senior secondary class.
-They were both in the Art class and having to do the same subjects brought them closer to one another.
-Ajoke’s parents had been unable to afford to buy her textbooks, so Kokumo was always on hand to assist her with his.
+They were both in the Arts class and did the same subjects, which drew them close together.
+Ajoke’s parents had been unable to afford to buy her textbooks, so Kokumo was always on hand to share or lend her his books.
 They became reading partners and within a short period of time, love found them.

-Each day, they both trekked a distance which took them about an hour to get home from school.
-Kokumo lived in the next village to Ajoke’s and the forked junction before their villages served as their end point before each faced the journey home alone.
+Each day, they both trekked a great distance which took them about an hour to get home from school.
+Kokumo lived in Ikola, another village adjacent from Ayobo; the forked junction between their villages served as the end point before each faced the journey home alone.

 Ajoke looked at the man before her, her husband of three years and father of her children.
 What a wasted life she had lived married to him?
-She and Kokumo had been denied of their young love and she had been married off to Adejoro.
-Her father, her mother and her elder brother had thought him man enough to take care of her.
+She and Kokumo had been denied of their young love and she had been married off to Adejoro because her father, mother and elder brother had said he was ‘man enough to take care of her’.

-As the tears began to make their way down her cheeks again, her mind is forced to go back in time to when Kokumo meant the whole world to her.
+As the tears began to make their way down her cheeks again, her mind found its way back in time to when Kokumo meant the whole world to her.

 ——–